 The Nuwekloof Pass has a long history dating back to the early 1700's and is also known in it's various forms as the Nieuwekloof Pass, the Roodezand Pass or the Tulbaghkloof Pass.
 It is a modern, safe, well engineered pass which connect the towns of Tulbagh and Wellington on the tarred R46 route.

-The wide, safe and well engineered Bothmanskloof Pass is located between the Boland towns of Malmesbury and Riebeeck Kasteel on the tarred R46 route, which descends the Kasteelberg through a wide S bend.
-The pass has history dating back to 1661 and was first recce'd by Pieter Van Cruythoff.
-The pass is often also referred to as the Bothmaskloof Pass (without the N).
+The wide, safe and well engineered Bothmaskloof Pass is located between the Boland towns of Malmesbury and Riebeeck Kasteel on the tarred R46 route, which descends along the southern side of the Kasteelberg through a wide U bend.
+The pass has history dating back to 1661 and was first recced by Pieter Van Cruythoff.

 Die Venster translates into The Window.
 This is an easy pass with gentle curves and a fairly small altitude gain/loss.
 However, what it lacks in technical drama, it more than makes up for in terms of grand scenery.
 The road ascends gradually from the west through a curve to the left as it heads for the lowest point between two mountain ranges.
 From the summit, a vast landscape opens up featuring flat plains stretching as far as the eye can see with rugged mountains interrupting the Karooscape.